 In Season 12, Episode 1, the little girl sends an IM referring to her "smother" explicitly, it is later revealed that her mother and father had lost another little girl 10 years ago and had adopted this one to look, dress, and act just like her, going so far as to get her a nose job and dye her hair

 Stephanie Forrester on The Bold And The Beautiful, though only with Ridge, her eldest son.
 Her smothering affection and desire to control his life has lead to numerous characters suggesting that she's actually in love with her own son.
 At one point she went as far as to frame Ridge's paternal half brother for a murder Ridge committed - and justifying it.

 Ted the lawyer from Scrubs.
 Many, many times he would be overheard giving lovey-dovey 'I miss you sweetums' talk over the phone.
 Sounds like he finally found a girl, huh?
 Nope.
 It's his MOM.
 Other dialogue suggests much wrong-ness, like how her feet are cold.

 And how they ride on the same bicycle.
 And it's not a tandem.

 Howard Wolowitz's mom in The Big Bang Theory.
-She seems to genuinely believe he is still literally a child; she refers to his job as "school" (to be fair, he does work at a university, but still) and, when he takes the day off, asks if she should have someone take him his homework.
-Though then again she know's exactly how old he is as she tell's Howard he's almost 30 after his remarks about leaving the nest. it's more that she insists on treating him like a child than her believing he still is one.
+She seems to genuinely believe that he's still literally a child; she refers to his job as "school" (to be fair, he does work at a university, but still) and when he takes the day off, she asks if she should have someone bring him his homework.
+Then again, she does know exactly how old he is, as evidenced when she tells Howard that he's almost 30-years-old after his remarks about leaving the nest.
+It's more that she insists on treating him like a child than her actually believing he still is one.

 Mrs. B on Mommas Boys; when asked to select between two women for her son Jojo to have a final date with, she refused to select either, forcing Jojo to take his mother on the final date.